ucam-smt/demo-files/Docs.dox/Tutorial.010.basic.md

 1. **Explicit Segmentation**:   Long source sentences are chopped into smaller segments which are each translated separately.
 The results are then spliced together, in various ways.
 2. **Grammar-based Sentence Chopping**:  Chopping can be done by inserting the special chop symbol `0` in the source sentence, and then translating with a modified grammar.
 The chopping grammar is constructed so that translation rules are not applied across the chopping points, thus limiting the space of translation that are generated.

-To make the tutorial easy to follow, we will simply chop the Russian source sentences at every `,` which has index symbol `3`:
+To make the tutorial easy to follow, we will simply chop the Russian source sentences at every comma (`,`) which has index symbol `3`:

     > grep -w , wmaps/wmt13.ru.wmap
     ,       3